Zaltarba/blog/_posts/2024-09-20-BitcoinVolatility-1.md

 - **Implied Volatility**: Derived from the market price of a traded derivative, especially options.
 It represents the market's expectation of future volatility.

 Why this difference ?
 Well, it happens volatility is far easier to predict than returns themselves.
 For options or other financial products, the future value of the volatility (meaning the future behaviour of the asset) is more usefull.
 Thus, the market will use the volatility expectancy for those products.
-In this post, and the other to follow, **we will focus on the historical volatility**.
+In this post, **we will focus on the historical volatility**.

 ## Why Study Historical Volatility?